cmartinez-enve/poc/README.md

 - Hability to generate an exception when a variable is undefined (most cases)
 - Have the possibility of knowing which variables are used in each template

+## Disadvantages
+- Execution of at least 2 function instead of get the value directly